Skip to main contentArrow Right

 PKCE is now required

 Proof Key for Code Exchange (PKCE) is now mandatory for all clients using the authorization code flow.
+In effect, this protects against authorization code interception, and it’s especially important for public clients, mobile apps, and AI agents interacting with APIs.

 Originally designed to secure native and mobile apps, PKCE prevents attackers from intercepting authorization codes and exchanging them for tokens.
 It works by having the client generate a random code verifier and a code challenge (a hashed version of the verifier) during the initial request.
 The authorization server stores the challenge, then verifies the client’s original code verifier before issuing tokens.